shivaverma/Clock-Reader/README.md

 - **`keras`** -  `2.4.3`
 - **`tensorflow`** -  `2.2.0`

-Download dataset for this project from [here](https://www.kaggle.com/shivajbd/analog-clocks).
+Download dataset from [here](https://www.kaggle.com/shivajbd/analog-clocks) for this project.

 ---